Which author photo do you like best?

 Dear Friends and Family,

-It’s time to select from one of three author headshots for my second book which will be published by She Writes Press on Jan 19, 2027—and I could use your help.
-This photo is what will appear in the “About the Author” section of the book and elsewhere.
-In some cases it will be cropped to a 1×1 ratio, to become a true “head” shot.
+It’s time to select an author headshot, as they’re called, for my second book which will be published by She Writes Press on Jan 19, 2027—and I could use your help.
+This photo will appear in the “About the Author” section of the book and elsewhere.
+In some cases the photo will be cropped to a 1×1 ratio, to become a true “head” shot.

 Author’s Journey

-Given how many thoughtful eyes have been on my words (9 Beta readers, a SWP copy editor and 2 proofreaders), the document should be error free.
-Yet . . . typos and mistakes do occur.
-I read somewhere that if a published book has no more than 6 typos, that’s considered “clean.”
+I’m grateful to everyone who helped tighten and improve this memoir.
+By now, the manuscript should be error free.
+Yet . . . typos and mistakes sneak under the radar.
+I read that if a published book has no more than six typos, that’s considered “clean.”

 Upcoming Event, May 9, Saturday 10:30 AM

-I’m looking forward to interviewing author and settler historian Coll Thrush on May 9 Saturday.
+I’m honored to have been invited to interview author and settler historian Coll Thrush on May 9 Saturday on Bainbridge Island.
 His book Wrecked: An Unsettling History of the Graveyard of the Pacific is fascinating.

 What a relief to have much of my energy back.

-On January 6, we experienced cold, pelting rain around 2:00 PM.
-Anna’s hummingbirds winter here, but in these conditions they need to either hunker down out of the wind and rain or feed every 20-30 minutes.
+On January 6, we experienced pelting rain around 2:00 PM.
+Anna’s hummingbirds winter in the Pacific Northwest, but in these conditions they need to either hunker down out of the wind and rain or feed every 30 minutes or so.

-They’re normally extremely territorial about food sources, especially feeders.
-Jim and I had never seen more than two birds share one of our feeders, and those wary episodes lasted less than a minute.
-During this blustery, cold afternoon, up to 8 (!) perched together while fervently feeding.
+This species is extremely territorial about food sources, especially feeders.
+Jim and I had never seen more than two birds share a feeder, and those wary episodes lasted less than a minute.
+During this blustery, cold afternoon, up to eight birds perched together while fervently feeding.
 Six are in the photo.

-Last week, I read Sy Montgomery’s delightful book, The Hummingbirds' Gift: Wonder, Beauty, and Renewal on Wings, in which she and a friend hand raise two orphaned Allen’s hummingbirds.
+Last week, I read Sy Montgomery’s delightful book, The Hummingbirds' Gift: Wonder, Beauty, and Renewal on Wings, in which she and a friend hand raise two orphaned Allen’s hummingbirds, the size of bumble bees when they arrived.

-Her description of the territoriality of Anna’s hummingbirds reminded me about the rare episode of communal behavior on our deck, induced by the extreme weather.
+Her description of the territoriality of Anna’s hummingbirds, compared to Allen’s, reminded me about the rare episode of communal behavior on our deck, induced by extreme weather.

-From Sy’s book, I learned that hummingbirds have the largest hearts relative to body size of all birds and the highest density of oxygen-transporting red blood cells of all animals—necessary to fuel their high metabolism.
+From Sy’s book, I learned that hummingbirds have the largest hearts relative to body size and the highest density of oxygen-transporting red blood cells of all animals, and heart rates from 500 to 1,200 beats per minute—all in support of their high metabolism.

 Thank you for stopping by.
-I’ll post the results of the headshot vote in my next newsletter.
+I’ll post the results of the author photo vote in my next newsletter.

 I hope you’re enjoying your spring’s many gifts.